Greek Warfare

 Photos of the Marathon area.

-The class will pretend to be the democratic assembly of Athens, debating and voting on some important questions related to the Persian invasion (in each case what the Athenians actually did will be taught):
+The class pretends to be the democratic assembly of Athens, debating and voting on an important question related to the Persian invasion, i.e. whether to fight the Persians or give in.

-Then the class will pretend to be the Athenian generals and try to work out the best strategy to deal with the following problems:
+Then the class pretends to be the Athenian generals and tries to work out the best strategy to deal with the following problems:

 Discussions and voting on these questions